In the silence of the night, when no one knows...

-“Next to the Catalpa tree was always a dead zone.” states Gina.
+“Next to the Catalpa tree was always a dead zone.” states Gracie.
 “It was an area that could be viewed by two spots.
 It was always so hard to determine what to put there.
 Now we have the mini mausoleum which can be viewed by both areas.”

 Other new props included several new tombstones, bio-chemical barrels and a bio-chemical spill.
 However, the one new thing that most people did not realize is that the artisans removed thirty tombstones to make way for new and better tombstones.

 This year, the artisans chose to dig out several props that had not been part of the display in nearly six years.
 The first was the haunted train.
 The last time we saw this prop was back in 2005, when it was first introduced.
 The second prop to return to the display was the outhouse.
 This prop made its final show this year and will be destroyed to make room for bigger and better props.
 The final prop to return was two fences.
-These fences were given to Spooky Hollow by Gina’s Mother.
+These fences were given to Spooky Hollow by Gracie's Mother.
 The fences are the oldest prop at Spooky Hollow.
 They were part of Spooky Hollow’s first fence.

 The most popular props to return, return every four years with the Presidential race.
 The artisans prove their sense of humor with two signs depicting "Vote Peter Griffin" and "Vote Homer Simpson" for President.
 Who would you vote for?